iqbal-waqar/Google-ADK-Agent/README.md

-# Google ADK Agent — Travel Planner Example
+# Google ADK Agent — Travel Planner Agent Example

 A compact example demonstrating how to compose Google ADK-style agents and grounding tools to build a travel-planning assistant.